047: Art for Amateurs

 Inspiration for this course :

-These exercises are partly inspired by Lynda Barry, a talented comics artist, teacher, and MacArthur Fellowship recipient.
+Some of these exercises are inspired by Lynda Barry, a talented comics artist, teacher, and MacArthur Fellowship recipient.

 She has said :